ASMO1999/ASMO1999.github.io/_pages/about.md

 My interest in engineering stems from growing up on a farm, where I've been tinkering with and repairing machinery and buildings since childhood.
 In my spare time, I enjoy watching or playing football, spending time with family and friends, or helping on the farm, which often involves repairing various machines.

-This website is an ongoing project, and changes and updates will be made continuously
+This website is an ongoing project started the 11th October, and changes and updates will be made continuously